-All visitors are required to check-in at the school office.
-Fire drills and disaster procedures are specifically outlined and regularly updated and practiced.
+All visitors automatically check in at the office.
+We are a closed campus, except during arrival and dismissal of students.
+Fire drills and disaster procedures are specifically outlined and regularly updated and practiced through the guidance of the Safety Committee which includes certificated staff, classified staff, and parents.
 Safety programs include drug awareness, personal safety, and personal growth.
-To ensure a safe environment, the district provides extra yard duty supervisors, and all yard duty supervisors and school staff maintain a welcoming but controlled campus environment.
-The school grounds and playground are safe because they well supervised by staff before, during, and after school.
+To ensure a safe environment, Hubbard provides extra yard duty supervisors to maintain a welcoming and orderly campus environment.
+The school grounds and playground are safe because they are well supervised by staff, including certificated personnel, before, during, and after school.
+At school dismissal, certificated staff walks their students to the dismissal area until all students are picked up.
+For those students who are not picked up, the certificated staff member on duty escorts the students to the school office.
+Students are never left unsupervised or unmonitored.